helayoty/fiberd/examples/knative/README.md

 | the next request after zero | `Clone(session)` again: `RESUME`, state intact |
 | the Pod cannot be scheduled | `DEFERRED_FALLBACK`: take the ordinary path (here: 503 naming the home that holds the session) |
 | the control plane is unreachable | `SHED`: 503 with `Retry-After` |

+The 503 response for `SHED` is this activator's HTTP mapping. fiberd's canonical JSON gateway maps `SHED` to 429 and `DEFERRED_FALLBACK` to 503.

 The layers, as the user set them: Knative above, the function inside a Hyperlight sandbox, fiberd beneath the sandbox owning its capacity and